GC

 In-flight turns are lost.
 The runtime does not checkpoint mid-turn.
 When you restart the container, any session that was waiting on a model response or a tool call drops the response.
 The session itself persists — you just need to resend the last prompt.

-Persistent state (sessions, memory, skills, traces, preferences) is all on the workspace volume, so it survives restarts as long as the volume is still mounted.
-Scheduled goals pick up from their next trigger; they do not retry a missed trigger automatically.
+Persistent state — sessions (with their embedded traces), memory, skills, preferences, auto-mode state, usage counters — all lives on the workspace volume, so it survives restarts as long as the volume is still mounted.

 How do I rotate a provider API key?